williammcintosh/aws-terraform-project/README.md

 9. Run 'just apply' (not `terraform apply`)

 ### 8. Create postgres Login

+In these steps, we are creating a postgres database that will require an AWS Secret to allow our terraform code to log in.
+We cannot create the AWS secret until we first have the postgres db setup - creating a chicken and the egg problem.
+In order to get our setup started with begin with using local environment variables to create the postgres database, then transition to using AWS secrets once it's created.

 1. Write a unique username and password for your database using your favorite password generator.
 2. Store the username and password in your favorite password storage software like keychain.